lilydelarosa/lilydelarosa/README.md

-## Hi there 👋 I'm Lily
+## Hi!👋 I'm Lily

 I’m a Full Stack Developer in training with a strong interest in Front-End development, UI solutions, and creating smooth, intuitive user experiences.
 I originally began my journey during the pandemic by self-teaching UX/UI design, which opened the door to the larger tech world.
 After earning my UX/UI certification, I discovered my passion for coding and continued learning consistently in my free time until I was able to formally enroll in college without disrupting my daily responsibilities.
-Now I’m focused on sharpening my front-end fundamentals and building real-world projects to grow into a Software Engineer role.
+Now I’m focused on sharpening my front-end fundamentals and building real-world projects, growing into a Software Engineer role

-**“Build.
-Break.
-Learn.
-Repeat.”**
+**“Ew, a bug.”**

 ### What I'm currently working on:
 - Personal projects to strengthen my front-end + full-stack skills.